EndPointCorp/end-point-blog/2025/03/understanding_the_relationship_between_apex_and_salesforce.md

 - **Governor Limits**: Apex operates under strict governor limits such as caps on CPU time or query rows to maintain performance in a shared environment.
 Java has no such restrictions, giving developers more freedom but also more responsibility.

 - **Learning Curve**: If you know Java, Apex feels familiar.
 Classes, methods, and loops are quite similar.
-However, Apex's Salesforce specific features like triggers and Visualforce require specifci platform knowledge.
+However, Apex's Salesforce specific features like triggers and Visualforce require specific platform knowledge.
 On the other hand Java's versatility demands broader programming expertise.

 ### Why It Matters